dozmus/csar/USEGUIDE.md

 If no error occurs a list of search results will be displayed.

 e.g. `SELECT method:def:add(int,int)` will find all method definitions with two integer parameters.

+# Running csar from within another process
+You can run csar from another process as you would with any other piece of software.
+Csar's results output to the standard output stream, and its logging outputs to the standard error output stream.

 ## CLI Return Codes
 | Return Code | Description |